 b) All coaches, officials and players have a responsibility to familiarise themselves with CRAG and specific competition regulations.

 - Communication at events will take place between all appropriate match personnel simultaneously, i.e. Captain, Officials and Competition Manager and only take place at the Official’s Bench.

 - On match day Team and Officials’ benches should adhere to INF guidelines where possible.
 Only recognised Team Officials and players should be on the Team Bench.
 This is compulsory on Finals Day

-- Under no circumstances are coaches, players, spectators etc permitted to approach an umpire once the full-time whistle has been blown, either on the field of play or beyond, to query/challenge decisions made during the match.
+- Under no circumstances are coaches, players, spectators etc. permitted to approach an umpire once the full-time whistle has been blown, either on the field of play or beyond, to query/challenge decisions made during the match in line with the Code of Conduct.
 Clarification of rules may be sought as per INF Rule 5 Match Personnel (v) Role of Captain

 - The captain has the right to approach the umpire during an interval for clarification of any rule.
 Any player/s for whom the clarification is relevant may accompany the captain.

 - No other discussion will be entered into